 These results do show a reduction in testosterone levels with age, as well as an increase in SHBG and a further reduction in average free testosterone levels with age.
-This graph may indicate why some men experience symptoms of low testosterone at levels lower than those often treated.
 It also demonstrates why SHBG and free testosterone are so important for testing.
 You can see the updated 2005 study by Vermuelen and Kaufman here.

 Treat the patient not the lab results!